SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 * **Deprecated**
   `org.sonar.plugins.java.api.tree.SwitchStatementTree`: The `asSwitchExpression()` method is deprecated for removal.

+* **New interface `SwitchTree`**
+  Switch Expression and Switch Statement share the same fields, it can sometimes make sense to manipulate a Switch as either one.
+Previously, it was possible to use the method asSwitchExpression() to do this.
+Since this method is deprecated, you can now use the new common interface `SwitchTree`, containing all the elements shared between Switch Expressions and Statements.

 #### **6.3**

 * API is now enriched with `MethodMatchers`.
 You can use it to identify a method with given a Type, Name and Parameters.